typho/litua/README.md

 ```

 In essence, don't use "<" or "[" in function call names, or "=" in argument keys.
-Keep the number of opening and closing braces balanced.
+Keep the number of opening and closing braces balanced (though this is not enforced throughout the syntax).

 ## Improvements